-I have always loved this article in the media binder… mostly because of that delightful photo above.
-I was staying in the home of a Baton Rouge mayorial candidate, and one day I went for a ride with his wife and kids (in the trailer just out of frame).
+I have always loved this article in the media binder… mostly because of that delightful photo above (or larger below).
+I was staying in the home of a Baton Rouge mayoral candidate, and one day I went for a ride with his wife and kids (in the trailer just out of frame).
 I find the image absolutely endearing (and the article below is excellent, more substantial by far than most that were written during this phase of the journey).

 by Ed Cullen